 Battery for Home UPS and Inverters in India

 Let’s start with some basics.
 A battery is essentially a storage device that stores power.
-We need batteries with home ups or inverters so that inverters can draw out stored power from batteries in event of powercuts.
-Inverter charge the batteries when power is available.
-The source of power could be either solar (in case of solar inverters) or mains/grid (in case of normal inverters).
+We need batteries with home-ups or inverters so that inverters can draw out stored power from batteries in event of power cuts.
+The inverter charges the batteries when power is available.
+The source of power could be either solar (in the case of solar inverters) or mains/grid (in the case of normal inverters).

-And there can be different types of batteries that will give different kinds of back up depending on its make and internal structure.
+And there can be different types of batteries that will give different kinds of backup depending on their make and internal structure.
 You need to choose the right one based on your needs and the money you can spare!
-Okay let’s just get down to it.
+Okay, let’s just get down to it.

 What Are The Different Types Of Batteries?